nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous GoonBook home folder.
 **Q**: Is there support for importing and exporting groups?<br>
 **A**: It is a planned enhacement.
 Do check out our Developer Guide for more information.
 **Q**: I don't understand what caused the error in my command what can I do?<br>